espocrm/documentation/docs/development/di.md

 ## Container services

-Note: Don't confuse with *Service* classes.
+Note: Not to be confused with *Service* classes.

 Contaner services are instantiated by *Container* object (instance of `Espo\Core\Container`). **Lazy initialization** is used.